‘How much does a new DPF cost?’ is becoming a more frequently-asked question by customers of the motor trade.

 Some high-mileage cars have been faced with bills for a new DPF that is almost equal to the value of the vehicle.

 Cheaper after-market (ie unofficial) DPFs are available, but are still expensive compared to the alternatives.
 Also aftermarket units do not have as much of the “filtration” core as an original so are prone to blocking up more quickly.
 TerraClean does not advocate using aftermarket standard replacements.
 As always, the key is ONLY TO REPLACE THE PART IF NECESSARY.

 The sheer cost of replacing a DPF has led to many people considering illegal solutions, such as complete removal of the DPF.
 It has always been illegal to permanently remove a factory-fitted DPF, and now changes to MOT tests, introduced in May 2018, are aiming to clamp down on the act.

 There can be many reasons for a DPF failure, but they broadly fit into two categories: either there is a fault elsewhere with the engine that is causing the DPF to become blocked, or they are not being driven in the manner which will enable the unit to self-clean (regenerate).
 TerraClean FAQs explain how to initiate regeneration.

 Issues in the engine can include a clogged EGR valve, faulty fuel injectors, incorrect engine oil being used, failing turbo, and so on.

 Or, a DPF can block if a car is only used for short journeys, which does not give the exhaust chance to grow hot enough and begin its self-cleaning cycle.

-Are there any alternatives to replacing a DPF?
+Are there any alternatives to replacing/buying a new DPF?

 Yes.
 There are options available, and DPF cleaning is now one of our most-requested services amongst our 500-plus dealers nationwide.